Thiago099/graph-coloring/README.md

 middle button on empty space to create node and connect left button on empety space to create a node and drag

+ctrl+s to save in file
+ctrl+l to load in file
+ctrl+c to clear

 ## Install node
 https://nodejs.org/en/download/